 Feel like having a tasty scramble without eggs?
 An animal friendly alternative to scrambled eggs is scrambled tofu.
 It can be prepared in just a few minutes and contains zero cholesterol!
-To find out how, watch this Video.

 Follow Your Heart vegan egg mimics the taste and texture of scrambled eggs perfectly.
 Flavoured with whatever herbs and spices you prefer; it makes for a tasty breakfast and is a great way to satisfy an egg craving.

 Even an egg-less fried egg is possible!
 Powdered egg replacer is available in different types, as egg yolk, egg white or whole egg.
 Simply mix with water and fry like a conventional egg.
 Look out for Orgran, Ener-G and The Vegg, which can be found in health food shops or online.
 To find out more, check out the products and recipes on the Love Veg blog.

 Can be found in some supermarkets, most health food shops and online.
 Canola or sunflower oil are used to achieve just the right creamy texture.
 Perfect for sandwiches, potato salad or with chips.

 Another cheap and accessible natural replacer for eggs is aquafaba, or legume water.
 3 tablespoons of the water from chickpeas, tofu or any legume is equivalent to one egg and it can be used to make incredible cruelty free meringues, macaroons and marshmallows!